Breword/tmux/Clipboard.md

 #### Quick summary

-In summary to configure `set-clipboard`, follow these steps:
+In summary, to configure `set-clipboard`, follow these steps:

 1. Make sure `set-clipboard` is set in tmux: